 Recent reports have shown that nearly 30% of American adults are getting 6 hours or less of sleep per night, and only 31% of high school students are getting 8 hours or more.
 The effects of sleep deprivation are widespread and are having a dramatic impact on public health – increasing risk of disease.
 In fact, it has been shown that getting 5 hours of sleep or fewer for at least 4 nights in a row affects cognitive performance the same way a blood alcohol content (BAC) of .06 (approximately 3 drinks) would.
 The price we’re paying for not prioritizing sleep is a noticeable depletion of our mental and physical health – and at times, even our safety.

 A study by Barnes and Drake (2015) linked sleep deprivation to higher incidences of obesity and frequent feelings of distress and negative moods.
 At work, sleep-deprived employees have been shown to be less engaged, participate more often in unethical behaviors, and generally perform more poorly than well-rested counterparts.
 Additionally, sleep-deprived people are less creative and less effective when making decisions.
 Lack of sleep has been linked to a higher likelihood of being involved in car crashes, as well as a higher incidence of coronary heart disease.
 Sleeplessness has also been shown to lead to a greater risk of injury or the raised possibility of being in a motor vehicle crash, especially in the springtime when Daylight Saving Time goes into effect.
+There are some similarities when looking at drunk driving vs sleepy driving when it comes to risks.
 In short, not getting enough sleep has drastic effects on an individual’s ability to think clearly and for the body to function optimally, both leading to a myriad of consequences over time.

 How Did This Happen?